Jose Canseco: Outside baseball

-While still a player, he was a guest star on The Simpsons and Nash Bridges.
-Since his retirement, Canseco has appeared on Late Show with David Letterman, 60 Minutes, The Big Idea with Donny Deutsch, "Boomer and Carton", Howard Stern, Jimmy Kimmel Live!, CMI: The Chris Myers Interview, and Kathy Griffin: My Life on the D-List.
+While still a player, he was a guest star on The Simpsons in Homer at the Bat and Nash Bridges.
+Since his retirement, Canseco has appeared on Late Show with David Letterman, 60 Minutes, The Big Idea with Donny Deutsch, Boomer and Carton, The Howard Stern Show, Jimmy Kimmel Live!, CMI: The Chris Myers Interview, and Kathy Griffin: My Life on the D-List.
 In 2003, he was featured in the reality-TV special Stripper's Ball: Jenna Jameson with Dennis Rodman and Magic Johnson.
 He was a cast member in Season 5 of The Surreal Life with Janice Dickinson, Pepa of Salt-N-Pepa, Bronson Pinchot, Omarosa Manigault-Stallworth, Caprice Bourret, and Carey Hart.
 Canseco has a film cameo playing himself in the 2017 basketball drama Slamma Jamma as a judge in a slam dunk competition.

 In 2007, he received 6 Hall of Fame votes.
 This accounted for 1.1% of the ballots, failing to reach the 5% threshold necessary to stay on the ballot for another year.
 However, he can be elected to the Hall of Fame by the Committee of Baseball Veterans.